pydicom/pydicom/doc/old/image_data_compression.rst

     from typing import List, Tuple

-    from pydicom import dcmread, examples
+    from pydicom import examples
     from pydicom.encaps import encapsulate, encapsulate_extended
     from pydicom.uid import JPEG2000Lossless

+    # Fetch an example dataset
     ds = examples.ct

     # Use third-party package to compress